Characters of the Overwatch franchise: Overview

 Overwatch originally featured 12 characters at its November 2014 BlizzCon convention announcement, but expanded to 21 by the next year's convention.
 The game is character-driven, and reviewers noted Overwatchs emphasis on the individual differences between characters in the same role (e.g., between two snipers) as a departure from dominant class-based shooter paradigms.
 Critics widely praised the game's accessible and detailed character design and its role in the game's overall success.

 Similar to Valve's initial launch of Team Fortress 2, in the absence of a dedicated story mode, Blizzard tells the backstory of Overwatchs plot and characters through media outside the game, including animated shorts, character press events, tweets, and webcomics.
 The game's story centers around a technological singularity in which humanity assembles a team of its best heroes, Overwatch, to fight off a rogue artificial intelligence and its robotic army of Omnics in an incident called the "Omnic Crisis".
 After winning its battle, the Overwatch kept the peace for about three decades before infighting led to its disbandment.
-The game takes place approximately sixty years in the future, during a time period in which the world is slipping into disarray, and former Overwatch members along with new allies, as well as enemies, are being called on to help protect the peace in their respective favors.
-Among Overwatch's enemies include Talon, a global criminal network seeking wealth and power.
+The game takes place approximately sixty years in the future, during a time period in which the world is slipping into disarray, and former Overwatch members, along with new allies and enemies, are being called on to help protect the peace in their respective favor.
+Among Overwatch's enemies are Talon, a global criminal network seeking wealth and power.

+With the relaunch of Overwatch 2 as just Overwatch in February 2026, Blizzard aimed to introduce a stronger narrative, with multiple chapters across each year.
+In the first year of content from this relaunch, "Rise of Talon", Vendetta overthrows Doomfist, the current leader of Talon, to seize control of the organization herself, and changing it from a clandestine operation to a more aggressive one seeking global domination.
+She sends off her associates to draw in support from other non-aligned groups, including the Deadlock Gang, the Hashimoto clan, the Junkers from Junkertown, and Vishkar Industries, stealing equipment aimed to attack Overwatch.

 In early 2016, Blizzard released media kits with granular character detail for fan artists and cosplayers.
 Preceding the game's launch, PornHub reported a surge in searches for pornography including Overwatch characters.
 An intellectual property security firm issued multiple takedown requests to sites featuring such videos and other erotica created in Source Filmmaker.